YoadBenNun/Practicum100/Machine learning, efficiency and gold recovery from ores/README.md

 # Machine learning, efficiency and gold recovery from ores

 ## Task Statement
-Zyfra is a leading provider of efficient solutions for a variety of industries.
+Zyfra is a leading provider of efficient solutions for a variety of industries.<br>
-This study aims to develop a model that can predict the amount of gold recovered from gold ores.
+This study aims to develop a model that can predict the amount of gold recovered from gold ores.<br>
 The model will help to optimize the production and eliminate unprofitable parameters.